ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Showers and thunderstorms likely before 1am, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around
-         54. East wind around 14 mph, with gusts as high as 23 mph.<br></div>
+         54. East wind around 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">